ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 Chaining, prototypes generate already mentioned prototype chain.

-Often on forums when talk comes about inheritance in JavaScript, I show as an example only one line of ECMAScript code which very exactly and accurate describes object structure of the language and shows delegation based inheritance.
-Indeed, we can do not create any constructor or object but whole the language is already “penetrated” with the inheritance.
-This line is very simple:
+Often on forums when the talk comes about inheritance in JavaScript, I show as an example only one line of ECMAScript code which very exactly and accurate describes object structure of the language and shows delegation based inheritance.
+Indeed, we can do not create any constructors or objects but the whole language is already full of inheritance.
+The line of code is very simple:

-Pay attention, two dots in the example above is not an error, the first dot is used for fractional part of a number, and the second one is already a property accessor.
+Notice the subtle case of the syntax.
+Two dots in the example above is not an error.
+The first dot is used for fractional part of a number, and the second one is already a property accessor:

 function A() {